 ‘Ōlelo Community Television

-Ōlelo Community Media is proud to be here videotaping this year’s Prince Lot Hula Festival.
-Please stop by the ‘Ōlelo booth to learn more about how you can get involved with creating your own program for airing on ‘Ōlelo’s television channels 49, 53, 54 and 55.
+`Ōlelo Community Media is proud to help preserve and share our rich island heritage by broadcasting this year’s Prince Lot Hula Festival live, in its entirety, on both Saturday and Sunday.
+Please stop by the ‘Ōlelo booth for rebroadcast dates and to learn more about how you can get involved with creating your own program for airing on ‘Ōlelo’s television channels 49, 53, 54 and 55.
 Because when our voices thrive, so do our communities!
-Near the Kamehameha V Summer Cottage.
+Near the ‘Ōlelo Mobile Van.

 Meet our Representatives from Partners in Development